Coconut Lime Chicken Breasts – a one pan, Whole 30 approved dish made with only a handful of ingredients. Dairy Free + Paleo

 - 1 tablespoon chopped cilantro

 - 1/2 teaspoon red chili flakes

-- 1/2 cup full fat coconut milk from a can or coconut cream *
+- 1/2 cup full fat coconut milk from a can or coconut cream

-- Place the skin breasts between two pieces of plastic cling wrap and pound them down to make them even in thickness.
+- Place the chicken breasts between two pieces of plastic cling wrap and pound them down to make them even in thickness.
 This will help the chicken cook evenly and make for more tender chicken.
 Sprinkle each side of the chicken with salt and pepper.

 - Add the chicken back to the skillet, cover and let cook for another 5-10 minutes or until the chicken is cooked all the way through.

 - Serve with rice or cauliflower rice with the sauce spooned over the top.